whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 	Changes to the SoC mod
 -Various balance tweaks & bugfixes
--All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
+-All classes receive mana & health upon leveling up (only the amount added to their maximum pool) -Corpses fading out can be disabled by typing "impulse 46" in console (re-enter it to re-enable); gibs always fade out in coop
+-Monster respawning is disabled by default; to enable, use "impulse 45" -Random monster variations are also disabled; to enable, use "impulse 47" -Glyph artifact has a small delay between firing (length depends on class) -All melee attacks knock enemies back
--Most explosions have dynamic light effects -Assassin's Set Staff doesn't drain mana continuously after charging; tomed mode costs 20 mana instead of 30 -Corpses fading out can be disabled by typing "impulse 46" in console (re-enter it to re-enable) -Monster respawning is disabled by default; to enable, use "impulse 45" -Random monster variations are also disabled; to enable, use "impulse 47" -Inventory maximum amounts reduced to encourage use over hoarding - you can only carry 5 Quartz Flasks, and 1 or 2 each of powerful artifacts such as the Mystic Urn
+-Most explosions have dynamic light effects -Assassin's Set Staff doesn't drain mana continuously after charging; tomed mode costs 20 mana instead of 30 -Inventory maximum amounts reduced to encourage use over hoarding - you can only carry 5 Quartz Flasks, and 1 or 2 each of powerful artifacts such as the Mystic Urn
 -Disc of repulsion puts some monsters into jump state so they can't attack in the air -Afrits no longer phase through geometry
--Archer Lord health (and experience points given) approximately halved -Mummies make a sound and light up when firing arrows
+-Skull wizards won't teleport immediately after teleporting in -Archer Lord health (and experience points given) approximately halved -Mummies make a sound and light up when firing arrows